Skip to main content

 Research Areas

-Her book Mapping Ethnography in Early Modern Germany: New Worlds in Print Culture (Basingstoke, UK: Palgrave Macmillan, 2010) locates a moment of relativistic and proto- ethnographic treatment of extra-Europeans in the print culture of early sixteenth century Augsburg.
-It identifies new visual thinking about humanity in the “new worlds” of America, Africa and Asia as the result of a productive exchange amongst artists Hans Burgkmair, Jörg Breu and humanists in their milieu.
+Her first book, Mapping Ethnography in Early Modern Germany: New Worlds in Print Culture (Basingstoke, UK: Palgrave Macmillan, 2010) explored the visual thinking about humanity in worlds new to Europe in early sixteenth century Germany.
+Representations of the inhabitants of America, Africa and Asia emerged among artists Hans Burgkmair, Jörg Breu and humanists in their milieu in Augsburg.
 Their prints challenge both art historical and anthropological models to consider cross-cultural exchange in Renaissance print culture and argue for the role of visual culture in ethnography’s development.
 Mapping Ethnography in Early Modern Germany won the Roland H. Bainton prize for Art History in 2011.

 Advisees